 One interesting finding that arose from this study: Despite the rapid adoption of virtual meeting technology and employees’ strong desire to continue working from home, 67% of respondents would like to travel for business moderately to extensively after the COVID-19 pandemic – up from 49% in the previous survey carried out in 2020.

-We are not surprised by this finding.
+We are not surprised by this business trip finding.
 It aligns with the results of the Back to Blue Skies study we conducted with American Express, in which 86% of the 1,000+ business travelers polled said they are looking forward to getting back to business travel when it is safe to do so.

 While we appreciate this sentiment, the value of business travel cannot be fully reflected in a profit and loss statement.
 As evidenced by a myriad of studies proving how business travel is critical to a company’s success, including our Back to Blue Skies report, corporate trips are an essential driver in building in-person connections, a company’s culture, an employee’s career development, and increased profits and revenue.